whitlockjc/json-refs/README.md

 is not indicative of an unresolvable reference.

 ##Usage

+`options.prepareRequest` and `options.processContent` are passed directly to [path-loader][path-loader] and they are documented in greater detail there.
+Just to save you a few clicks, below are examples of using both.

 **Note:** If you need to alter your request in any way, for example to add specific headers to the request or to add authentication to the request or any other situation in which the request might need to be altered, you will need to use